rb5014/holbertonschool-printf/README.md

        characters printed (excluding the null byte used to end output to strings).
        If an output error is encountered, a negative value is returned.

+EDITION
+	All files are edited using emacs or vim, they all end with a new line.
+	All the filles are written using the Betty style.
+	The maximum of functions per file is 5.

+COMPILATION
+	All the files are compiled on Ubuntu 20.04 LTS using gg, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format The prototypes of all the functions are included in the header file called main.h

+AUTHORS
+	Romain BAYLE and Chris Monfort MURYANGO